 - a.
 Dredging for boat slips and/or stalls may not exceed 50 feet in width including top of the side slope. - b.
 Dredging for boat lanes to access boat slips, docks, and other minor structures may not exceed 15 feet in width including top of the side slope and may not exceed 300 feet in length.
 Lanes must be located to avoid and minimize impacts to wetlands. - c.
 Dredging for boat lanes to access boat ramps may not exceed 50 feet in width including top of the side slope and may not exceed 300 feet in length. - d.
 No more than 500 cubic yards may be dredged in open waters or wetlands in the wet. - e.
 No more than 1500 cubic yards may be dredged in reservoirs and lakes below the ordinary high water mark when the area is dry due to water variation/fluctuation. - f.
-Dredge material excavated with actions authorized under this RGP may be discharged below the ordinary high water mark provided it is not within wetlands or a shallow littoral zone (OHW to a depth of 3 feet) in reservoirs and lakes. - g.
+Dredge material excavated with actions authorized under this RGP may be discharged below the ordinary high water mark provided it is not within wetlands or a shallow littoral zone (OHWM to a depth of 3 feet) in reservoirs and lakes.
+Such a discharge, constituting a regulated fill, is subject to the additive calculation that may not exceed the total 1-acre limit of this RGP. - g.
 Dredge material discharged below the ordinary high water mark must be placed in such a manner that it does not result in land reclamation and/or interfere with navigation in navigable waterways. - h.
 Dredged areas must result in positive and connected drainage to the main waterbody to avoid trapping of aquatic species but also must not be designed to eliminate waters of the U.S. - 4.
 Temporary Fills and Structures: Temporary fills, including cofferdams, platforms, and structures associated with constructing features authorized by this permit are included in this RGP.
 Material may be temporarily placed for construction into waters of the United States for up to 90 days provided that the material is placed in a manner that will not allow it to be dispersed by currents or other forces.
 Permittees shall remove all excess material, including dredge material not to be left in the water body, and temporary fill and structures placed in waters of the United States, including wetlands, to upland areas and stabilize all exposed slopes and stream banks immediately upon completion of construction.
 Areas affected by temporary fills and/or structures shall be returned to preconstruction conditions or better, including revegetation with native vegetation.
 All material removed must be placed at least 50 feet from any water of the United States, including wetlands, and adequately contained to prevent the return to any water of the United States, including wetlands.
 This RGP does not authorize construction storage and staging areas for undertaking authorized work within waters of the United States.